Tankerxyz/tappytanks/README.md

 # 🚀📦 Tappy Tanks 🔋🚀

-A Multiplayer Tanks Game built with Babylon.js, Node.js, Socket.io & Webpack and Typescript.
+A Multiplayer 3D Web Tanks Game built with Babylon.js, Node.js, Socket.io & Webpack and Typescript.

 Mobile controls using custom HTML tags and ➡️⬅️⬆️⬇️ movement controls on desktop.